Macartney Embassy: Voyage to China

 The delegation departed Portsmouth aboard three ships on 26 September 1792.
-The warship HMS Lion, commanded by Captain Sir Erasmus Gower, led the mission.
-The Hindostan, belonging to the East India Company (and later purchased by the Royal Navy as HMS Hindostan), was commanded by Captain William Mackintosh.
-These two vessels were accompanied by a brig, the Jackall.
+The ship of the line HMS Lion, under Captain Sir Erasmus Gower, led the mission.
+Lion was accompanied by the East Indiaman Hindostan of the East India Company under Captain William Mackintosh along with the brig Jackall.
 A storm soon hit the squadron, forcing it to stop temporarily at Torbay.
-After making repairs, the Lion and Hindostan resumed their voyage without the Jackall, which had gone missing in the storm.
-Fortunately, the gifts to be presented to the emperor were stored on the Lion and the Hindostan.
-Thomas Staunton spent the voyage studying Chinese with the mission's interpreters.
+After making repairs, Lion and Hindostan resumed their voyage without Jackall, which had gone missing in the storm.
+Fortunately, the gifts to be presented to the Emperor were stored on Lion and Hindostan.
+Thomas spent the voyage studying Chinese with the mission's interpreters.